 “There’s a normal channel and a Kentucky channel,” American Oversight Executive Director Austin Evers told Politico, which reported on the coordination between the two offices.
 “It would be surprising if there was also an Arizona channel and a California channel.”
 In fact, in one email sent to McConnell’s office, Inman listed “Kentucky” as one of his responsibilities, along with a list of duties for 26 other staffers that included no other states.

 In one March 2017 email, McConnell state director Terry Carmack emailed Inman to request a meeting between Chao and the industry group Kentuckians for Better Transportation.
 If Chao is unavailable, Carmack asks whether it would be “possible to host them at DOT, and get an assistant secretary or 2 to meet with them?
 That way it is not taking up the Secretary’s time but they feel special.”
+Chao ultimately met with the group just over two months later.

 American Oversight launched its investigation after Trump appointed Chao to head DOT to determine the nature of the working relationship between the majority leader and the new cabinet secretary.
 In early 2018, we filed a FOIA for records of communications between DOT officials and McConnell’s office — and after the agency failed to respond, we went to court.